Water Rates Frequently Asked Questions

 Why did my bill increase?

-Over 60% of the increase is due to 1) a decline in demand for water and a fall off in revenues from new water tap installations, resulting from the poor economy, and 2) an increase that insures that SPU meets its financial policies, which provide stability for SPU’s Water Fund.
+Much of the increase is due to a decline in demand for water and an increase that ensures that SPU meets its financial policies, which provide stability for SPU’s Water Fund.
 A further driver of the rate increase is continued capital needs, which include Morse Lake pump plant, continuation of the reservoir covering program and distribution system improvements.

 Are wholesale water customer rates going up?

 Rates for wholesale customers will change in accordance with wholesale contracts, which define cost of service methodologies that determine how much the water system can charge for wholesale service.

 This is a fixed monthly fee, determined by the size of the water meter installed at your property.
 This fee helps more equitably distribute service costs that are not related to the volume of water used, such as bill production, customer service, water service inspections, and meter reading, maintenance and replacement.
 Most single family residences are served by ¾" meters, which are the smallest and least expensive available.

 What do our water rates and charges pay for?

 Water rates pay for the costs of storing, treating, and piping water from the Tolt and Cedar Watersheds, as well as work to minimize environmental impacts of the water system.
 They also pay for customer service and security costs, the administrative costs of running the water system, and various taxes imposed on the water system.

 Why are rates for residential and commercial customers outside Seattle’s City limits higher than rates inside City limits?